microsoft/MSBuildForUnity/Samples/IntegratedDependencies.Unity/README.md

 <Project ToolsVersion="15.0">
   <!--GENERATED FILE-->
   <!--
-    This file can be modified and checked in.
+    This file can be modified and checked in as long as the following rules are met:

-    It is different from the other generated C# Projects in that it will be the one gathering all dependencies and placing them into the Unity asset folder.

-    You can add project level dependencies to this file, by placing them below:
+    - Both the imports are present:
-    - <Import Project="$(MSBuildForUnityGeneratedOutputDirectory)\$(MSBuildProjectName).g.props" />
+    - - <Import Project="$(MSBuildProjectName).g.props" />
-    and before:
-    - <Import Project="$(MSBuildForUnityGeneratedOutputDirectory)\$(MSBuildProjectName).g.targets" />
+    - - <Import Project="$(MSBuildProjectName).g.targets" />

-    Do not add any source or compliation items.
+    - Nothing above the props import or below the targets import is modified
+    - No C# source files are added for compilation

-    Examples of how you can modify this file:
+    You can modify this file as follows:
     - Add NuGet package references:
         <ItemGroup>
           <PackageReference Include="Newtonsoft.Json" Version="11.0.1" />